-“Like, it’s so totally radical to have you guys down for a visit,” a woman with long, wavy blond hair said.
-Betty Kane drove her candy-apple-red, convertible sports car down the Sunset Strip.
+“Like, it’s so totally radical to have you guys down for a visit,” said a young woman with long, wavy blonde hair.
+Betty Kane drove her candy-apple-red convertible sports car down the Sunset Strip.
 She wore a sleeveless pink top with a short white skirt.

-“Well, it was, like, totally awesome of you to invite us down,” the young man with long blond hair replied.
+“Well, it was, like, totally awesome of you to invite us down,” replied a young man with long blond hair.
 Charley Parker, wearing a loud floral shirt and shorts, sat in the passenger front seat of the car.
 “I was so stoked when you, like, called after returning from that tournament.
 We jumped at the chance to come down and, like, party with you, you know?”

 “For sure,” Betty replied.
 “I’ve missed hanging out with you guys.
 We haven’t done this in, like, forever.”

 In the back seat of the car sat a young blonde woman in a light sun dress and a brown-haired male in a polo shirt and cutoffs.
 Dawn Granger leaned over to Hank Hall and said quietly in his ear, “Gag me with a spoon.”
 He chuckled at that.

 Betty glanced sternly in the rear-view mirror.
 “What was that, Donna?”

 The woman in the back looked forward.
 “It’s Dawn, Betty,” she corrected her politely.

 Betty Kane smirked.
 “Whatever.
 Did you, like, say something?”

 Dawn had a feeling the other woman knew her name all along but decided to let it go.
 “You were over at Wimbledon?” she asked their hostess.